JetBrains/teamcity-documentation/topics/inspections.md

 The runner also supports Maven2 or above: to use `pom.xml`, you need to open it in IntelliJ IDEA and configure inspection profiles as described in the [IntelliJ IDEA documentation](https://www.jetbrains.com/help/idea/2016.3/code-inspection.html#profiles).
 IntelliJ IDEA will save your inspection profiles in the [corresponding folder](https://www.jetbrains.com/help/idea/2016.3/project-and-ide-settings.html#d1962322e174).
 Make sure you have it checked into your version control.
 Then specify the paths to the inspection profiles while configuring this runner.

-It is a good idea to execute `mvn install` as the step preceeding the inspecitons step in order to allow projects with dependencies to be resolved successfully.
+It is a good idea to execute `mvn install` as the step preceding the Inspections step in order to allow projects with dependencies to be resolved successfully.
 </note>